python-can-define-radio/sdr-course/classroom_activities/Ch04_Analyzing_Signals_URH/020_Modulation.md

 </pre>
 </details>

-You may remember that we introduced the idea of [Modulation](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch02_Basics/020_Sample_Rates_Intro.md#what-is-modulation).
+You may remember that we introduced the idea of [Modulation](https://github.com/python-can-define-radio/sdr-course/blob/main/classroom_activities/Ch02_Basics/020_Sample_Rates_Intro.md#what-is-modulation) in a previous lesson.

-In this section, we'll will visually show you what those modulation techniques look like using urh.
+In this section, we will visually show you what those modulation techniques look like using urh.

 # Demonstrate Modulation